 Dr. Cohn is a board-certified general surgeon currently splitting time between providing locum tenens surgical coverage in Maine, New Hampshire, and Vermont and working as the CEO of Healthcare Collaboration.

-To watch a short video on the Mission/Vision of Healthcare collaboration, click here.
+Watch a short video on the Mission/Vision of Healthcare Collaboration.